section-engineering-education/engineering-education/articles/how-to-fix-and-prevent-sql-injection-in-wordpress/index.md

 [Pentesting/penetration testing](https://www.cloudflare.com/learning/security/glossary/what-is-penetration-testing/) or rather a website security audit is vital to keep your WP site protected.
 WordPress Pentesting involves making simulated SQLi attacks on your site to make sure all loopholes are covered.
 This process ensures all loopholes are found and sealed before an attacker finds and takes advantage of them.

 ### How to Prevent SQLi in WordPress
 As they say, prevention is better than cure.
-Don't wait to prove if that is right or wrong with a successful SQLi.
+Don't wait to prove if that's right or wrong with a successful SQLi.
 Proper site maintenance practices will save you from SQLi attacks.
-These practices include regular updates for WordPress core files, plugins updates, using reputable plugins, avoid nulled themes, and minimal user inputs fields such as subscription pop-up forms as much as possible.
+These practices include regular updates for WordPress core files, plugins updates, using reputable plugins, avoid nulled themes, and minimise user input such as subscription pop-up forms as much as possible.

 [WordPress has prepared statements for database operations](https://developer.wordpress.org/reference/classes/wpdb/) that are well structured to mitigate risk on your website.
 Ensure context data filtering is enabled on your website, such as only allowing digits for phone number fields.